saphewilliam/saphe-packages/packages/react-form/README.md

 - [x] Give the form a name and prefix all id's with that name
 - [x] Add FormFieldContainer and SubmitButton as part of a pack
 - [x] Support user-created form field packs
+- [ ] Show Recaptcha error message in the frontend
 - [ ] Scale recaptcha badge down when viewing on smaller screens like [this](https://geekgoddess.com/how-to-resize-the-google-nocaptcha-recaptcha/) or [this](https://developers.google.com/recaptcha/docs/display#render_param)
 - [ ] Submit should set `touched` on all form items to true
+- [ ] Add star behind required field labels (and option to turn it off in the root)
+- [ ] Eliminate native change and blur events in favor of minimalized custom ones

 ### Long term
+- [ ] Support lists of values
 - [ ] Field modifiers (transform a string to uppercase or round a number (floor or ceil))
 - [ ] Create supported Bootstrap, TailwindCSS, MaterialCSS and ChackraUI packs
 - [ ] Support localization